Table of Contents

 Are you trying to decide between St Petersburg vs Tampa for vacation?
 Tampa Bay, or as some call it these days, Champa Bay, has so many interesting cities and things to do.

-Vacation Planning – St Petersburg vs Tampa
+Starting Your Vacation Planning for St Petersburg vs Tampa

 When it comes to vacation planning, it all depends on your interests and what you enjoy!
 St Petersburg and Tampa both have excellent hotels, restaurants, and fun things to do!